Ji-Hwan Bae Player Props: Pirates vs. Cardinals

-Ji-Hwan Bae -- 0-for-2 in his most recent game -- will be in action for the Pittsburgh Pirates versus the St. Louis Cardinals, with Jordan Montgomery on the hill, on April 13 at 7:45 PM ET.
+The Pittsburgh Pirates and Ji-Hwan Bae, who went 1-for-4 last time out, battle Jake Woodford and the St. Louis Cardinals at Busch Stadium, Friday at 8:15 PM ET.

-He had a hitless performance in his last game (0-for-2) against the Astros.
+He had a one-hit showing in his last game (1-for-4) against the Cardinals.

 Ji-Hwan Bae Game Info & Props vs. the Cardinals